 2. On the green smoothie.
 The green smoothie was, for me, an epiphany.
 It is pure, unadulterated goodness in a glass.
 I make mine according to Club Zing‘s list of ingredients, but it’s never quite the same…

 5. On sprouting.
-Sprouts are generally more nutrient-rich than the adult plant.
-For example, you may have heard that broccoli is super high in sulforaphane glucosinolate, which boosts the body’s cancer-clearing abilities.
-By weight, broccoli sprouts actually have 50 times more sulforaphane than the mature plant!
+Sprouts can be more nutrient-rich than the adult plant.
+For example, while broccoli is super high in sulforaphane glucosinolate, which boosts the body’s cancer-clearing abilities, broccoli sprouts actually have 50 times more sulforaphane than the mature plant by weight.

 6. Nuts.
-Nuts are more digestible and alkalising for your body when soaked in alkalised, cold water – then you can dehydrate them to increase their shelf life.
+It is suggested that nuts are more digestible when soaked in cold water — then you can dehydrate them to increase their shelf life.

 7. On changing our genes.
 We are often told that our predispositions to many diseases and health issues are hereditary and, therefore, nothing can be done to stop them.
 Likewise, conventional science tells us that the nuclei are the brains of our cells.

-Consider also that research from this century tells us that our cell membranes also hold genetic material and impact greatly on cell survival – and our genes can be changed by our very beliefs.
-Cellular Biologist Bruce Lipton has scientifically proven that DNA is controlled by external stimuli, which include our thoughts.
-I am super excited to think that I can impact upon my health and genetic make-up by what I think – and what I eat is a key factor in thinking positive!
+Consider yet other research which tells us that our cell membranes also hold genetic material and impact greatly on cell survival — and our genes can be changed by our very beliefs.
+Cellular biologist Bruce Lipton has confirmed that DNA is controlled by external stimuli, which include our thoughts.
+I am super excited to think that I can impact upon my health and genetic make-up by what I think — and what I eat is a key factor in thinking positive!

-These are just a few of my recent learnings – yet I just realised how much information I crammed into a relatively small space!
-I have so much more to share but I’ll leave it there for now because I am keen to know –
+These are just a few of my recent learnings, yet I just realised how much I crammed into a relatively small space!
+I have so much more to learn and share but I’ll leave it there for now because I am keen to know —

 Does any of this look familiar to you?
 Does it challenge you?